Adding a Barcode Widget

 Note: You must configure the Map Scanned Value action before you configure any other actions.

-4. Click Add to apply it to the widget.
+4. Select Add to apply it to the widget.

-6. Repeat for any additional event and action combinations and return to the Properties tab.
+6. Repeat for any other event and action combinations and return to the Properties tab.

 Save app button